heistp/lfqsim/README.md

 * `DequeueInterval` the number of simulation ticks from one dequeue to the next
 * `EndTicks` the last tick for the simulation, exclusive
 * `MTU` the MTU used for LFQ
-* `QuickPull` if true, use an experimental pull method that copies the queue tail to the scan position and shortens the tail by one
+* `FastPull` if true, use an experimental pull method that copies the queue tail to the scan position and shortens the tail by one
 * `MaxSize` the maximum size of the queue, in bytes
 * `FlowDefs` an array of flow definitions, each of which contains: